 - In any application where you want to make use of a shared rule, click the Find an existing rule icon to browse IBM SPSS Collaboration and Deployment Services Repository for existing rules that can be reused in the current application. - To reference a specific labeled version, click the arrow next to the rule name and choose the desired version.
 If no version is selected, the latest is used.
 (Think of LATEST as a special label that is automatically rolled to each new version as it is created.)
 Using a specific labeled version is recommended to avoid unexpected results that can occur when a new version of a rule is created.
-Referenced rules can be combined with local rules in many cases, but are visually distinguished from local rules by bold text, and by an icon that indicates the type of rule (or ruleset). - Alternatively, referenced rules can be converted to local rules and saved in the current application if desired.
-To do this, click the name of any referenced rule, and then select Convert to single rules in the Rule Preview dialog box.
+Referenced rules can be combined with local rules in many cases, but are visually distinguished from local rules by bold text, and by an icon that indicates the type of rule (or ruleset).
+Referenced rules cannot be edited directly in the application where they are used, but can be edited in IBM SPSS Rules